How much does cosplay cost?

 Think of your spending money like letting the tap water run in the sink (water = your spending money).
 Instead of letting that money disappear on the first thing you decide to spend it on, put the water in buckets.
 The buckets represent the things you want to buy.
 So you have that “cosplay” bucket, and you fill up that bucket until it’s full.
 Then you move onto the next bucket until the tap water stops running.
 Once the tap comes back on (more spending money), continue to fill the bucket and move onto the next bucket.
 And so forth.

 This is probably the most effective way to not only afford cosplaying, but to also not dig into the money you need for essentials in your life.
 If you want to be really serious about it, you could open a separate savings account just for cosplay-related spending.
 Once you paid off your bills and essentials, you can throw the rest of your money/income into the cosplay savings account.

 There you have it.
 As you can see, you don’t have to fork out your life savings for a costume :).
 You could easily just go cosplays on the cheap end and be content with it.
 But again, I find most cosplayers enjoy doing costumes in the middle range because they look nice and unique.
 Very rarely do cosplayers dig deep for a costume in the very high range and if they do, they either spend months or years saving for one, or they make a high income to do so.

 So the next time you watch a Marvel film in the theatre and decide you want to cosplay Thanos, you might want to think twice about how expensive it would be to do so.
 Maybe Spiderman is more affordable for you.
 Or stick to Anime characters; you’re a weeb anyway. 😉 (joking)

-That’s Part II of my financial blog series.
+That’s Part II of my Cosplay Budget Series.
 In Part III, I discuss 10 ways you can save money on cosplaying.